 Additions to accommodate 1st floor bathrooms and laundry rooms will also be considered on a case-by-case basis.

 The maximum loan amount will be up to 85% of the value of the property taking into account any superior mortgages.
 The loans will be offered for terms of up to 30 years and must be repaid upon sale, transfer or refinance of the property.
 All closing costs will be included in the loan.

-Applications are available at the Frederick County Senior Services Division.
+Applications are available at the Frederick County Division of Aging and Independence.
 Assistance in completing the application is available at the agency or an in-home appointment can be scheduled.
 Once the application is submitted, it will be processed by DHCD and the applicant will be contacted.

-The Senior Services Division contracts with a local legal services provider to offer Frederick County citizens 60 and older legal advice as well as representation when necessary.
+The Division of Aging and Independence contracts with a local legal services provider to offer Frederick County citizens 60 and older legal advice as well as representation when necessary.
 This service is funded through the Older Americans Act.

 Our legal services provider can offer community education as well as outreach to homebound individuals and those in long-term care facilities.
 Also available is advice about elder law issues and legal rights.

 Some legal problems for which you can receive help include:

 - Maryland 2-1-1 Information and Referral Crisis Intervention